🔼The name Herodion: Summary

 🔼Etymology of the name Herodion

-It's unclear where the name Herodion may come from, although it's obviously related to the familiar name Herod.
+It's unclear where the name Herodion may come from, although it's obviously related to the familiar name Herod (perhaps a diminutive form of it).
 Here at Abarim Publications we propose that the name Herod(ion) may have to do with the Hebrew verb ערד ('arad), meaning to flee, or חרד (harad), meaning to tremble or be afraid (and please see our article on the name Herod for the details).

 None of the credible sources we commonly consult interprets the name Herodion, but to a Hebrew audience it may have sounded like Flee-town, Place Of Refuge or Scary Town, Place Of Fear.